Tiphaineoz/Lift_Me_Up/README.md

 ## The Front end

-We are using streamlit to showcase our project on Demo day.
-We are very happy of our final prototype version which showcase an AI generated audio and video (leveraging on the D-iD API, studio.d-id.com)
+We are using streamlit to showcase our project on Demo day. https://liftmeup-motivational.streamlit.app/ We are very happy of our final prototype version which showcases an AI generated audio and video (leveraging on the D-iD API, studio.d-id.com)

 ## Supportive Presentation